 Order The No-More-Excuses Guide to Yoga Now:

 All prices in NZ dollars.
-Shipping costs $2 within New Zealand, $7 to Australia & $17 to the Rest of the World.
+Shipping is free to New Zealand & Australia for a limited time & $15 to the Rest of the World.

 Print + Electronic Package: PDF, Mobi & ePub $39